socketio/socket.io-client-swift/README.md

 3. `onAny(callback:((event: String, items: AnyObject?)) -> Void)` - Adds a handler for all events.
 It will be called on any received event.
 4. `emit(_ event: String, _ items: AnyObject...)` - Sends a message.
 Can send multiple items.
 5. `emit(_ event: String, withItems items: [AnyObject])` - `emit` for Objective-C
-6. `emitWithAck(_ event: String, _ items: AnyObject...) -> (timeoutAfter: UInt64, callback: (NSArray?) -> Void) -> Void` - Sends a message that requests an acknowledgement from the server.
-Returns a function which you can use to add a handler.
+6. `emitWithAck(_ event: String, _ items: AnyObject...) -> OnAckCallback` - Sends a message that requests an acknowledgement from the server.
+Returns an object which you can use to add a handler.
 See example.
-Note: The message is not sent until you call the returned function.
+Note: The message is not sent until you call timingOut(after:) on the returned object.
-7. `emitWithAck(_ event: String, withItems items: [AnyObject]) -> (UInt64, (NSArray?) -> Void) -> Void` - `emitWithAck` for Objective-C. Note: The message is not sent until you call the returned function.
+7. `emitWithAck(_ event: String, withItems items: [AnyObject]) -> OnAckCallback` - `emitWithAck` for Objective-C. Note: The message is not sent until you call timingOutAfter on the returned object.
 8. `connect()` - Establishes a connection to the server.
 A "connect" event is fired upon successful connection.
 9. `connect(timeoutAfter timeoutAfter: Int, withTimeoutHandler handler: (() -> Void)?)` - Connect to the server.
 If it isn't connected after timeoutAfter seconds, the handler is called.
 10. `disconnect()` - Closes the socket.
 Reopening a disconnected socket is not fully tested.